(Parking and transportation services)

 You may register with the office as soon as you're admitted to UNT.
 However, we recommend that you attend new student orientation, receive academic advising and register for classes before requesting classroom accommodations.

 The Office of Disability Accommodation is in Sage Hall, Room 167.
 During regular semesters, ODA is open from 8 a.m. to 5 p.m.
 Monday through Friday unless UNT is closed.
+Visit our website for more information.

 The Denton County Transportation Authority operates ADA accessible vehicles for traveling around the city and county.
+Information about the DCTA's services is available at the DCTA website .

 We encourage you to make accommodation requests early in the application process because rooms are assigned in date order.